LeagueAkari/LeagueAkari-Config/announcement/en.md

 alertLevel: high
 ---

-## <span class="flow-gradient-text-9e2b3c0b">(New)</span> Announcement Board (Released on 2025-10-08 14:52)
+## <span class="flow-gradient-text-9e2b3c0b">(New)</span> Announcement Board (Released on 2025-10-09 10:17)

-Currently, it is not possible to use in Taiwan server (TW2), as it is not possible to obtain player information during the match.
-This is suspected to be due to Riot's restrictions on the Taiwan server.
-This may be a signal, please prepare for the possibility that player information may not be available in any region server in the future.
+Riot has restricted personal information, and now it is not possible to read player identity information during the game.

+Due to this restriction, the "Ongoing Game" related functions will be removed in the future.

 ---